Write a CV with no experience

 For example, whether you were the captain of a football team or a prefect at school, even considering adding any charity work you may have done.

-Even if you have no formal work experience, reflect on any voluntary experience you have gained, whether part time work, unpaid positions or personal projects.
+Even if you have no formal work experience, reflect on any voluntary experience you have gained, whether part time work, unpaid positions or personal projects - or even work placements from school or university

 Structuring your roles

-Structure this information in the same way you would for full time positions, breaking up large blocks of text by using bullet points and three defined sections.
+Structure the information within your roles, by breaking up large blocks of text and using bullet points, and defined sections.

 Give an overview of your voluntary position, what were your duties or what skills you obtained from this experience.